VOL. XCIV, NO. 247

 Should I choose The Wall Street Journal (WSJ) or Tickertape?

 Choose The Wall Street Journal (WSJ) if you need Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data..
-Go with Tickertape if Web and mobile apps covering Indian stocks, mutual funds, and ETFs., and Screeners with over 100 metrics; free users can build up to three custom filters, while Pro removes the limit. better fits how you invest.
+Go with Tickertape if Web and mobile apps covering Indian stocks, mutual funds, and ETFs., and Screeners with 100+ metrics on the platform and 200+ Pro filters; Pro allows unlimited custom screens, custom filters, custom universes, premium screens, and CSV exports. better fits how you invest.

 What asset classes do The Wall Street Journal (WSJ) and Tickertape cover?